 Using Wax Resist for Decorating Your Pottery

-Wax resists also come handy when you need to decorate your pottery in an easy and efficient way.
-It involves applying glaze over the wax and then removing the wax while firing in a kiln.
+Wax resists also come in handy when you need to decorate your pottery in an easy and efficient way.
+It involves applying a glaze over the wax and then removing the wax while firing in a kiln.